icesat-2UT/icesat-2tiles_nga/README.md

 > pip install pylas[lazrs]
 >
 This ensures the correct pylas version and LAZ-compression backend is built.
 Most of the compression errors we run into can be attributed to a build issue with pylas.
 We also recommend installing python-geohash with care.
 It can have compatibility issues with Microsoft Visual C++.
+Presently, we recommend running the tile-creating program in a separate python environment than the tile-viewer.
+Some of the geospatial software dependancies are fragile.

 ### Running the code
 To run locally, the user must change the example_local.inp file to reflect their internal directory structure.